money170/Bright-Minds-Tutoring-Sample/README.md

 - Minimal JavaScript footprint
 - Fast loading times

-## 📞 Contact Information

-**Bright Minds Tutoring**
-- Phone: (555) 123-4567
-- Email: info@brightmindstutoring.com
-- Address: 123 Education St, Learning City, LC 12345

 ## 📄 License

-This project is created for educational and business purposes.
-Feel free to customize and use for your own tutoring business.
+This project is created for sample and showcase purposes for NextGen Sites in which it doesn't exist
 ## 👨‍💻 Credits

 **Designed by NextGen Sites © 2025**

----

-*Built with ❤️ for helping students shine in every subject*